 No specific macroscopic alterations related to the treatment were found at necropsy.
-There were also no treatment-related changes in the weights (absolute and relative to body weights) of selected organs in the animals at any dose level.
-Histopathological examination of selected organs (ovaries, uterus, vagina, testes, epididymides, prostate and seminal vesicles with coagulating gland) did not reveal any treatment-related changes at 1,000 mg/kg bw/day.
+There were also no treatment-related changes in the weights (absolute and relative to body) of selected organs in the animals at any tested dose level.
+Histopathological examinations of selected organs (ovaries, uterus, vagina, testes, epididymides, prostate and seminal vesicles with coagulating gland) did not reveal any treatment-related changes at up to the highest tested dose (1,000 mg/kg bw/day).

-There were no adverse findings detected on the development of the offspring (mortality, clinical signs, body weight, anogenital distance and nipple retention in male pups, or at necropsy) to post-natal day 13.
+There were no adverse findings noted in the development of the offspring (F1) generation (mortality, clinical signs, body weight, anogenital distance and nipple retention in male pups or necropsy) to post-natal day 13 pups.

-Under the conditions of this study, the NOAEL for systemic toxicity, reproductive performance, and developmental toxicity was reported to be 1,000 mg/kg bw/day, based on no adverse effects observed at the highest tested dose.
+Under the conditions of this study, the NOAEL for systemic toxicity, reproductive performance, and developmental toxicity was reported to be 1,000 mg/kg bw/day, based on no adverse effects noted at the highest tested dose.